aajuvonen/octave-rxt/README.md

 Development objectives:
 * Accurate modelling where reasonable, otherwise usability and speed is prioritised.
-* Routines for generating radio network graphs (in graph theoretic sense)
+* Routines for generating radio network graphs (in graph theoretic sense) compatible with `octave-networks-toolbox`.
+* Feature creep avoidance.

 ## How to use?

+Install GNU/Octave or MatLab.

 Clone the repository and run `rxt.m`.

+### Function reference

+Lorem Ipsum

 ### What is the ITS path loss model?